Iran: Khameini lauds Basij forces for restraining 'rioters', keeping 'Islamic Revolution' alive

 The protests that started after Mahsa Amini, 22, died on September 16 while being held by Iran's morality police have evolved into one of the most audacious challenges to the clerical hierarchy since the Islamic Revolution of 1979.

-Ayatollah Ali Khamenei, the supreme leader of Iran, said on Saturday that Basij militia members had given their lives during the wave of protests that had been prompted by the death in prison of a young Iranian Kurdish lady in September.
+Ayatollah Ali Khamenei, the supreme leader of Iran, on Saturday praised the Basij militia members and said they had given their lives during the wave of protests that had been prompted by the death in prison of a young Iranian Kurdish lady in September.

 The protests that started after Mahsa Amini, 22, died on September 16 while being held by Iran's morality police have evolved into one of the most audacious challenges to the clerical hierarchy since the Islamic Revolution of 1979.